 Alternative Projects Considered:

 Creating a project that reflects the needs and desires of residents and businesses is important to the Village of Paw Paw.
 As such, two concept plans were developed and discussed by the council and at public meetings and open houses with public participation.
 An alternative plan which reduced the street to three lanes was also developed but it had significantly less public support than the five-lane plan included in this proposal.
 This was largely due to traffic flow concerns, especially due to Michigan Avenue being an emergency route for I-94.
 It was determined that modifications should be made to a concept plan that continued the five-lane model.

 We have secured and are actively working with various organizations to receive grant funding for this project.
-The current estimated cost of the project is $3.3 – $3.5 million.
+The project is $4,184,358.
 A listing of source funding for this project is as follows:

 MEDC/Community Development Block Grant $1,968,130

 Anticipated Project Schedule:

 Boundary/Topographic Survey March 2020